New mandatory disability insurance (AOV) proposal expected end of 2025

 AOV for entrepreneurs

 With an AOV, entrepreneurs insure themselves against loss of income due to illness or incapacity for work.
 This is currently not mandatory.
-The proposal, which is not yet final, states that the AOV will become mandatory for self-employed professionals who are considered entrepreneurs for income tax by the Netherlands Tax Administration (in Dutch).
+The 2024 proposal states that the AOV will become mandatory for self-employed professionals who are considered entrepreneurs for income tax by the Netherlands Tax Administration (in Dutch).

 Many self-employed people do not have an occupational disability insurance policy (in Dutch).
-They often have other solutions to reduce the financial risk in case of incapacity for work.
+Some of them have other solutions to reduce the financial risk in case of incapacity for work.

 The proposed premium for mandatory AOV